Which CKD Model is Best For Me?

 At CKD, each model contains a very different personality, emphasizing a lesson to learn on your kiting journey.
 At CKD, choosing a model isn't a matter of when, but rather a matter of why.
 This gives you the power to address what you want to refine and explore.

 The Crux is our resident trick monster.
 Its design goals were focused on linking tricks together, and expressive, flowing freestyle flying.
-Boasting an incredibly deep but recoverable backflip, and rigid SkyShark PT-series frame, the Crux holds up to high impact tricks and groundwork over an extremely generous wind range.
+Boasting an incredibly deep but recoverable backflip, and rigid SkyShark PT-series frame, the Crux holds up to high impact tricks and groundwork over a generous wind range.
 The Crux has a high set bridle which comes with buckets of drive and semi-light pull.
-If you’re looking to open doors in your freestyle flying, look no further.
-Explore what you’re truly capable of.
+The Strong counterpart's 7pt and p400 frame give you the mass and strength for limitless freestyle in the highest winds, complimented by different sail geometry to balance the added mass to tame and centralize motion.
+Its SUL counterpart maintains the same qualities of the line, while utilizing a compression-based bridle for maximum response with lighter tubes.
+If you're looking to open doors in your freestyle flying, look no further than the Crux.

 The Intention is the teacher of our line and is focused on elegance and refinement.
 Its low bridle points demand relentless line tension in flight, allowing the flyer to address any inefficiencies in their speed control and use of the full wind window.
-In freestyle, the Intention demands fluid and consistent inputs to show you what can be refined in your flying, yet show you what is currently working well.
-Utilizing stiff Sky Shark Nitro series framing, the Intention holds its form to fly in staggeringly low winds, yet hold up to high winds and impact as the flier adds new maneuvers to their repertoire.
+In freestyle, the Intention demands fluid and consistent inputs with keen attention to slack management.
+This is to show you what can be refined in your flying, and show you what is currently working well.
+Utilizing Sky Shark Nitro series framing, the Intention holds its form to fly in staggeringly low winds, yet hold up to high winds and impact as the flier adds new maneuvers to their repertoire.
+Its SUL counterpart uses a tight 3-point bridle and higher tow points to add drive and response in the lowest winds, while maintaining the same feel as the rest of the Intention line.
+Its stiff core, consisting of X-flow and Crystal T1 carbon, maintain a solid form over the full wind range and centralize mass for fluid, balanced rotation.

 Ultimately, the best review of our models are from our customers.
 If you’re still not sure, we’re happy to help you, but asking someone who flies what you’re looking for can provide you with unbiased, valuable information.